ontocast.tool¶

 Source code in ontocast/tool/triple_manager/filesystem_manager.py

-serialize_facts(g, **kwargs)
+serialize_graph(graph, **kwargs)

 ¶

-Store a graph with facts in the filesystem.
+Store an RDF graph in the filesystem.

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 |